dunfrey/SpaceYNet-v.1/README.md

 # SpaceYNet
 > Simple project description.

-A Approach to Pose and Depth-Scene Regression Simultaneously.
+A Approach to Pose and Depth-Scene Regression Simultaneously Using Neural Networks.

 ## Stakeholders
 > Describe the people involved in this project